Building Codes FAQs

 Where do I find the changes to the code?

-Click the links to be redirected to the official filings for each code:
+Click the links to be redirected to each code:

 • Residential Code with Washington Amendments > view